coollabsio/coolify/README.md

 The recommended way to use Coolify is to have one server for Coolify and one (or more) for the resources you are deploying.
 A server is around 4-5$/month.

 By subscribing to the cloud version, you get the Coolify server for the same price, but with:
-- highly availability
+- High-availability
-- free email notifications
+- Free email notifications
-- etc
+- Better support
+- Less maintenance for you

 # Installation